intezer/analyze-community-ghidra-plugin/README.md

 4. Upload the sample to https://analyze.intezer.com.
 5. In Ghidra, from the CodeBrowser window: click "Window" menu > "Script Manager" > Filter: 'intezer' > double click 'intezer_analyze_gh_community.py'

+**Known Issues**

+New version of the requests module are not working with Jython.
+The solution is to downgraded the Python requests module to 2.7.0.

 # macOS

 If you are using macOS, setting the INTEZER_API_KEY via Terminal only sets the variable for that particular session.
 The variable will not be found by Ghidra if it was started in the GUI.
 To automatically set this environment variable for everything including GUI applications, copy the file `com.intezer.Analyze.plist` to `~/Library/LaunchAgents` in your user's home directory.
 Edit the file to change the fake API key to your correct API key, then logout and login again.